Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 Methodology

-Loud sound during the procedure, but in modern models it is much lower.
+There is a loud sound during the procedure, but in modern models it is much lower.

-In addition, disorders sometimes develop in the vestibular apparatus (located in the inner ear), which is responsible for the coordination of human movements in space.
+In addition, sometimes disorders develop in the vestibular apparatus (located in the inner ear), which is responsible for the coordination of human movements in space.
 The disorder is manifested by nausea and vomiting, severe dizziness.

-Curettage - instrumental removal of sulfur plug
+Curettage - instrumental removal of wax plug

 Sometimes local anesthesia is used to perform the procedure.